syncfusion-content/xamarin-docs/Xamarin/Image-Editor/CustomView.md

 {% endhighlight %}

-N> If you add the custom view when the SfImageEditor loaded in a view without image, you need to call the [`AddCustomView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_AddCustomView_System_Object_Syncfusion_SfImageEditor_XForms_CustomViewSettings_) method after some time delay.
-If you add the custom view when the SfImageEditor loaded in a view without image then you need to call the [`AddCustomView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_AddCustomView_System_Object_Syncfusion_SfImageEditor_XForms_CustomViewSettings_) method in the [`ImageLoaded`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_ImageLoaded) event as like in the below code sample.
+N> If you add the custom view when the SfImageEditor loaded in a view without image, then you need to call the [`AddCustomView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_AddCustomView_System_Object_Syncfusion_SfImageEditor_XForms_CustomViewSettings_) method after some time delay.
+If you add the custom view when the SfImageEditor loaded in a view without image, then you need to call the [`AddCustomView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_AddCustomView_System_Object_Syncfusion_SfImageEditor_XForms_CustomViewSettings_) method in the [`ImageLoaded`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_ImageLoaded) event as shown in the following code sample.

 {% highlight C# %}